 Schroder, Gilgeous-Alexander lead Thunder past Cavs 121-106

+CLEVELAND (AP) — Kevin Love has been the subject of trade speculation all season, and the Cleveland Cavaliers star showed his frustration several times during Saturday night’s 121-106 loss to Oklahoma City.

-CLEVELAND (AP) — Dennis Schroder scored 22 points, Shai Gilgeous-Alexander had 20 and the Oklahoma City Thunder defeated the Cleveland Cavaliers 121-106 on Saturday night for their fifth straight victory.
+Dennis Schroder scored 22 points and Shai Gilgeous-Alexander had 20 as the Thunder rolled to their fifth straight victory.

+Earlier in the day, Love yelled at Cavaliers general manager Koby Altman over a recent fine, according to a report by The Athletic.

+Love became annoyed late in the second quarter when Collin Sexton didn’t throw him the ball as he was getting position in the lane.
+The veteran forward threw his arms in the air and slowly walked toward Sexton at the top of the key.

 Danilo Gallinari added 19 points, hitting five 3-pointers, and Steven Adams grabbed 16 rebounds for the Thunder.